motus-engineering/zephyr-app/README.md

 ## Debugging
 In order to debug using a USB debugger the USBIPD package will be used.
 This package creates a bridge from the Windows host to the WSL environment.

-1. Install [USBIPD-WIN](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) in both the WSL Linux environment as well as Windows.
+1. Install [USBIPD-WIN](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) in both the Windows and WSL Linux environment
 1. Install ST Link tools in WSL instance.
 This will ensure the proper udev rules are applied for ST USB debuggers.
     * `sudo apt install stlink-tools`
 1. Install the required tools in the devcontainer for debugging over ST Link:
     * This part is done manually as ST does not provide tools without accepting their user agreement
     * Download the [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html)
         * Select the "STM32CubeCLT Debian Linux Installer" package to download
-    * Place the downloaded file in the following WSL Linux folder, This location is shared with the devcontainer:
+    * Place the downloaded file in the following WSL Linux folder (this location is shared with the devcontainer):
         * `\\wsl.localhost\Ubuntu\home\<username>\share`
     * Run `west st-clt /mnt/share/<SMT32CubeCLT filename>` in the devcontainer
         * This only needs to be done once for a new devcontainer